Agbassa

-Agbassa is the name of Otovwodo Community under Agbarha-Warri Kingdom which is one of the two Urhobo kingdoms in Warri South Local Government, Delta State, Nigeria, the other being Okere-Urhobo.
-The name 'Agbassa' is of British origin derives from its original name 'AGBARHA', which is still in use.
-The current king is H.R.M Kingsley Orereh (Igbi II), (ovie Of Agbarha-Warri Kingdom Warri South).
+The Agharah-Warri Kingdom is an Urhobo kingdom in Warri South Local Government Area, Delta State, Nigeria.
+It comprises seven communities: Otowhodo (popularly called Aghassa, which serves as the traditional headquarters of Aghara), Ekurode Urhobo (Okurode), Ejebba, Ogunu, Oteghele, Ukpokiti, and Ighudu.
+The kingdom is officially recognized as Agbarha-Warri Kingdom (not Agbarha-Ame).
+The current traditional ruler is His Royal Majesty Kingsley Emakpo Orereh, the Ovie of Agbarha-Warri Kingdom, as appointed by Delta State Legal Notice No. 1 of 2025 and published in the Delta State of Nigeria Gazette (No. 13, Vol. 35, Asaba, 27 March 2025).

 History

 The Agbassa people originally hail from Agbarha-Otor in Ughelli, within the Urhobo region.
 Due to internal conflicts, a group of farmers migrated south into the Itsekiri territory of the Kingdom of Warri.
-After negotiations with the Itsekiri, they were granted land in a place originally know as Ubomale and established a settlement named Agbarha after their home town.
+After negotiations with the Itsekiri, they were granted land in a place originally known as Ubomale and established a settlement named Agbarha after their home town.
 According to Rev. John Waddington Hubbard in his book The Sobo of the Niger Delta, this migration likely occurred in the late 18th century.
 Hubbard notes:

 A migration occurred probably late in the eighteenth century, from a Sobo town called Agbarha, about twenty-three miles East of Warri in the middle of the Sobo country.
 These people crossed the Warri River and by negotiation with the Jekri obtained land from them…. built a village of their own which they named after their home-town, Agbarha.
 This is now one of the quarters of Warri.